-Matrices are abstract structures like graphs that have applications in many scientific fields.
-They form the foundation of linear algebra, which is widely used in artificial intelligence algorithms and machine learning.
-In Olympiads, matrices are used in complex algorithms like FFT (Fast Fourier Transform), and familiarity with them is beneficial for an Olympiad student.
+Matrices are abstract structures, similar to graphs, that are used in many sciences.
+Matrices are the foundation of linear algebra, which is widely used in artificial intelligence and machine learning algorithms.
+In Olympiads, matrices are also used in complex algorithms like FFT, and familiarity with them is beneficial for an Olympiad student.

-In this chapter, we will briefly introduce matrices and then examine the relationship between matrices and graphs.
-Using this connection, we will develop fast algorithms for solving several problems.
+In this chapter, we will gain a brief understanding of matrices and then explore the relationship between matrices and graphs to develop fast algorithms for several problems with their help.

-Any rectangular arrangement of real numbers consisting of a number of rows and columns is called a matrix.
-Each real number located in a matrix is called an entry of that matrix.
+Any rectangular arrangement of real numbers, consisting of a certain number of rows and columns, is called a matrix.
+Each real number located within a matrix is called an element (or entry) of that matrix.

 \(\begin{equation*} A = \begin{bmatrix} 12 & 78 & -120 \\ 3.7 & -809 & 5 \end{bmatrix} \end{equation*}\) \(\begin{equation*} B = \begin{bmatrix} 1 & 3 \\ 4 & 2 \end{bmatrix} \end{equation*}\) \(\begin{equation*} C = \begin{bmatrix} -0.5 & -90 \\ 0 & 4.09 \\ 5 & 6 \\ 92 & 37 \end{bmatrix} \end{equation*}\)

-A matrix with m columns and n rows is called an order of n × m.
+A matrix with n rows and m columns is said to be of order n × m.

 \(\begin{equation*} \begin{bmatrix} 2 & 4 \\ 1 & 3 \end{bmatrix} + \begin{bmatrix} 3 & 2 \\ 4 & 1 \end{bmatrix} = \begin{bmatrix} 5 & 6 \\ 5 & 4 \end{bmatrix} \end{equation*}\)